espressif/esp-idf/docs/en/api-reference/peripherals/usb_host.rst

 The figure above shows all the timeouts associated with both turning on port power with a device connected and hot-plugging a device.

-* After a port is reset or resumed, the USB System Software is expected to provide a “recovery” interval of 10 ms before the device attached to the port is expected to respond to data transfers.
+* After a port is reset or resumed, the USB system software is expected to provide a "recovery" interval of 10 ms before the device attached to the port is expected to respond to data transfers.
-* After the reset/resume recovery interval, if a device receives a SetAddress() request, the device must be able to complete processing of the request and be able to successfully complete the Status stage of the request within 50 ms.
+* After the reset/resume recovery interval, if a device receives a ``SetAddress()`` request, the device must be able to complete processing of the request and be able to successfully complete the Status stage of the request within 50 ms.
-* After successful completion of the Status stage, the device is allowed a SetAddress() recovery interval of 2 ms.
+* After successful completion of the Status stage, the device is allowed a ``SetAddress()`` recovery interval of 2 ms.

 .. note::

-    For more details regarding connection event timings, please refer to the Universal Serial Bus 2.0 specification, chapter 7.1.7.3 "Connect and Disconnect Signaling".
+    For more details regarding connection event timings, please refer to *Universal Serial Bus 2.0 Specification* > Chapter 7.1.7.3 *Connect and Disconnect Signaling*.

 Configurable parameters of the USB host stack can be configured with multiple options via Menuconfig.